Embroidermodder/libembroidery/README.md

 ./embroider
 ```

-which will print out advice on how to use these tools without digging straight into the source
+which will print out advice on how to use these tools without digging
-code.
+straight into the source code.

+In the future there will be deeper documentation read the contents
+of doc/ (currently not written).

 Development
 -----------